o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/command-line-reference.md

 AssetBundlerBatch command --parameterWithArgs arg1,arg2 --flagParameter ...
 ```

- The `AssetBundlerBatch` executable is contained in the `dev/Bin64HostPlatform` folder of your project.
+ The `AssetBundlerBatch` executable is contained in the same folder as the `Editor` and `AssetProcessor` executables.
+If you do not find the executable, you likely need to build `AssetBundlerBatch` by running the `cmake --build <build path>` command with `--target AssetBundlerBatch`.

 The elements in this example invocation break down to:
 +  `command` - The command for the asset bundler to run.
 Examples include `seeds` and `assetLists`.